AADR Sjögren’s Syndrome Foundation Student Fellowship

 Founded in 1983, the SSF provides patients with practical information and coping strategies that minimize the effects of Sjögren's syndrome.
 In addition, the Foundation is the clearinghouse for medical information and is the recognized national advocate for Sjögren's syndrome.
 The Fellowship consists of a stipend of $4,000.
 Funds are not to be used to pay indirect, or institutional overhead costs.

-The recipient will be announced at the 43rd Annual Meeting of the AADR in Charlotte, North Carolina, USA, March 19-22, 2014.
+The recipient will be announced at the 44th Annual Meeting of the AADR in Boston, Massachusetts, USA, March 11-14, 2015.

 Candidates MUST be AADR members.